SS Malmö (1918): History

-Malmö was built for Bissmark Linie GmbH, Hamburg.
-Her port of registry was Hamburg and she was allocated the Code Letters RWGC.
+Malmö was built for Bissmark Linie GmbH of Hamburg.
+Her port of registry was Hamburg and she was allocated the code letters RWGC.
 In 1934, her code Letters were changed to DHQC.
-On 1 June 1942, Malmö struck a mine and sank south west of Malmö, Sweden.
+On 1 June 1942, Malmö struck a naval mine and sank south west of Malmö, Sweden.
 She was salvaged, repaired and returned to service.
 In May 1945, Malmö was seized by the Allies at Schlei.
-She was passed to the MoWT and renamed Empire Contay.
+She was passed to the British MoWT and renamed Empire Contay.
 She was placed under the management of E T Atkinson & Sons Ltd, Hull.

 In 1947, Empire Contay was sold to Oddsson & Co Ltd, Hull and was renamed Reykjanes.
 She was sold in 1949 to Endeavour Shipping Co Ltd, serving until 1953 when she was scrapped in Rosyth, Dunbartonshire.